 - Ensure creatives fall under the same policy as direct reservations

-By managing creatives in Ad Manager, you can use any Native ad format, including Custom or Standard.
+- Use any Native ad format, including Custom or Standard.
 When advertiser managed, buyers are limited to the Standard Native ad formats in Display & Video 360.

 The following outlines the sequence of action items that must be completed when creatives are publisher managed.

-You and the buyer agree to a publisher managed creative.
+You and the buyer agree to a publisher-managed creative.

 Before you set a proposal line item to Publisher managed, ensure that the buyer with whom you're doing business agrees that creatives are to be managed in Ad Manager.